qpskcn1/Getting-and-Cleaning-Data-Course-Project/README.md

 * CodeBook.md --  describes the variables, the data, and any transformations or work that performed to clean up the data.
 * run_analysis.R -- R script

-## explanation of the analysis file
+## Explanation of the analysis file

 The R script, run_analysis.R, does the following: